-There is no one-size-fits-all solution for shipping food items and perishable products.
+There is no one-size-fits-all solution for shipping fresh food items and perishable products.
 However, there are a few general steps that apply to all shipments:

 - Print label

 When shipping fresh products, timing is paramount.
 Ship your products using an overnight shipping service to ensure that they arrive in good condition.
 When you are using express shipping, you will only be able to ship Monday - Thursday.
 Shipping outside of Monday - Thursday will result in spoilage due to transit delays.

 We require vendors to ship Monday – Thursday.
 Do not ship perishable items on days that will require transit on a weekend or over a holiday period, as the package will sit in a warehouse and spoil during this time.

 In addition to listing your products ahead of time, you will also want to make sure that you have the proper packing materials ready for your fresh products, so that when you receive an order and pick your fresh produce, you are ready to ship as soon as possible.